 He is excited about the potential for his 53rd Street restaurants and for the neighborhood in general.
 “There has been an emergence of 53rd Street that has been great, but has not hit its peak,” he says.

 At A10 and Yusho, he continually looks for ways to keep the offerings fresh.
 Both restaurants frequently offer unique menus for holidays and other special occasions, such as A10’s Sunday brunch menu and its “Tour the Garden” dinner series this past summer, which showcased a different item of produce from the Hyde Park farmer’s market every Wednesday.
 He also recently hired a new chef for A10.

 “Creating a culture is very important for us, and it takes time to do that,” he notes.
 “We’ve made great strides, but I can’t wait to see the five-year mark!”

-"Faces of 53rd Street" is a new twice-monthly series that profiles business owners, employees, and shoppers who contribute to the vibrancy and mix of activities in Hyde Park's 53rd Street commercial corridor.
-If you'd like to recommend a familiar face on 53rd Street for a profile, write to us at firstname.lastname@example.org.
+Faces of 53rd Street is a twice-monthly series that profiles business owners, employees, and shoppers who contribute to the vibrancy of Hyde Park's 53rd Street retail corridor.
+If you would like to recommend a familiar face on 53rd Street for a profile, write to us at firstname.lastname@example.org.